My bee hives produced excess honey for the first time in 2015. The bees did not produce any excess honey for the 2016 season.

 What happens when honey is heated?
 So long as you don't heat it to a temperature of more than 95 degrees F (the generally accepted maximum hive temperature), honey retains it's essential composition and beneficial enzymes.
 Heating at higher temps (98.6 degrees F) causes degradation of the components that make is so healthy and at boiling (104 degrees F) the important enzyme invertase is destroyed.

-Why does raw honey crystalize so quickly?
+Why does raw honey crystalize?
 Storage temperature has an influence on how quickly any honey crystallizes.
 I store our honey in a controlled area with an air temperature that stays below 70 degrees F...
 70 degrees F is considered a good temp to minimize crystallization.
 BUT, crystalization is not a problem to be solved!
 It is actually a clue that the honey is raw.
 I personally like it when the honey crystalizes because it is easier to scoop out of the jar.
-If you want to reliquify crystalized honey, 1) simply heat water in a pan to BELOW boiling, 2) remove the hot pan of water from the burner, 3) submerge the honey you want liquified until it returns to that state.
+If you want to reliquify crystalized honey simply follow the instructions on the label.

 RAW PROPOLIS - currently available at $8.00 per ounce.
 This is directly from the hive, use it as is or to make your own tincture.
 You are responsible for cleaning any bug and/or wood bits from it.
 Compare my price to prices on-line for processed propolis ($10 and up).
 Save yourself some money by doing the work.